Top 8 Historical Places in Pakistan

 3) Rohtas Fort

-Rohtas Fort also known as Qila Rohtas is a fortress located near the city of Jhelum.
+Rohtas Fort also known as Qila Rohtas is a fortress near Jhelum.
 It was constructed in the 16th century, during the reign of Sher Shah Suri.
 The fort is said to be one of the largest forts in the subcontinent.
-Luckily, the fort was never attacked and as a result it is still standing firmly with all its glory.
+Luckily, the fort was never attacked and as a result, it is still standing firmly with all its glory.

 4) Wazir Khan Mosque